Analytic Continuation of Divergent Integrals: Introduction

-By the same token, divergent integrals also appears in mathematics of modern physics such as models describing interacting physical particles in quantum field theory \cite{Moreta-2013,Aghili-Tafazoli-2018,Schumayer-2011,Gobira-2021}.
-Regularization or renormalization are common techniques to define the finite part of a divergent integral by introducing a cutoff \cite{Felder-2016,Elizalde-Odintsov-1994}.
-In particular, the notion of renormalization is often used in modern physics for removing the divergent part of the integral of some physical quantity \cite{Salam-1951}.
-There are also other methods such as weakly singular and hypersingular integral regularization based on the theory of distributions \cite{Zozulya-2007,Zozulya-2015}.
-The end goal of this paper is to extend the domain of certain divergent integrals to give a formal finite solution in the sense of analytic continuation.
-More specifically, while the improper integral of monomial function $x^{-s}$ converges only for $\mbox{Re}(s)>1$, function
+Similarly, divergent integrals also arise in modern physics, particularly in models describing interacting particles in quantum field theory \cite{Moreta-2013,Aghili-2019f,Schumayer-2011,Gobira-2021}.
+Techniques like regularization or renormalization are commonly used to extract finite values from divergent integrals by introducing cutoffs \cite{Felder-2016, Elizalde-Odintsov-1994}.
+Renormalization, in particular, is a fundamental tool in modern physics to remove the divergent part of integrals associated with physical quantities \cite{Salam-1951}.
+Other methods, such as weakly singular and hypersingular integral regularization, are based on the theory of distributions \cite{Zozulya-2007, Zozulya-2015}.